oekosheri/GB_code/README.md

 <<------ 50 GB structures are being created! ------>>
 ```
 The following is one of these 50 GBs visualized by [Ovito](https://ovito.org/index.php/download):
-The color code distinguishes the diamond structure as bulk (blue) and non-bulk atoms are GB atoms.
-In the middle lies the GB and on both up and bottom of the cell you have halves of an equivalent GB.
+The color code distinguishes the diamond bulk structure as blue.
+The color changes gradually to green as we approach the GB atoms.
+In the middle lies the central GB and on both up and bottom of the cell you have halves of an equivalent GB (the periodic image).

 <img src="./exGB.png" width="50%">